subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 $$  \mu_i =  \sigma_i\sigma _{i+1},\ \ i = 1,2,...,N-1  $$

-Note that $\mu$ is defined on per connection basis, rathar than on a per atom basis.
+Note that $\mu$ is defined on per connection basis, rather than on a per atom basis.
 With this definition the partition function $Z$ becomes

 $$ Z = Z_1 + Z_2 $$

-where $Z_1$ is the partition function for the case when the first spin is $+1$, and $Z_2$  for the case when the first spin is $-1$ (speification of the first spin, in combination with the sequence $\mu_i, 1 = 1,2,..,N-1$ allows us to recover all the remaining spins $\sigma_2,...\sigma_N$).
+where $Z_1$ is the partition function for the case when the first spin is $+1$, and $Z_2$  for the case when the first spin is $-1$ (note that specification of the first spin, in combination with the sequence $\mu_i, 1 = 1,2,..,N-1$ allows us to recover all the remaining spins $\sigma_2,...\sigma_N$).
 Note that both $Z_1$ and $Z_2$ are equal and are given by

 $$ Z_1 = Z_2 = \sum_{i=1}^{N-1} e^{-j\beta\sum_i \mu_i}  $$

-But note that this exactly the same partition function as for the case analyzed in the previous section, i.e., when there are $N-1$ atoms in a magnetic field and there is no interaction between neighboring atoms.
+But this is exactly the same partition function as for the case analyzed in the previous section, i.e., when there are $N-1$ atoms in a magnetic field and there is no interaction between neighboring atoms.
-Leveraging the solution we obatained for that case, it follows that
+Leveraging the solution we obtained for that case, it follows that

 $$ Z_1 = Z_2 = 2^{N-1}\cosh^{N-1}(\beta j) $$